Warren Alpert Foundation Scholarship

 A Critical Need for Diversity in Genetic Counseling

-Nationwide, research and healthcare delivery is significantly hampered by the disproportionate underrepresentation of clinicians from the following groups: African Americans, Hispanics, Native Americans, Asians, those with low-income backgrounds, LGBTQI+ individuals, first-generation college students, and individuals with disabilities.
+Nationwide, research and healthcare delivery is significantly hampered by the disproportionate underrepresentation of clinicians from the following groups: racial and ethnic minorities, individulas with disabilities, first-generation college graduates, and those from low-income backgrounds.
 Diversity is critical to expanding our knowledge base, as it provides different viewpoints and approaches to significant problems.

 Research and clinical care in genetics and genomics have a particular need for culturally sensitive clinicians who understand the deeply rooted cultural and social differences and beliefs that underlie attitudes toward genetic testing, treatment, and research.